biotite-dev/ammolite/doc/index.rst

   $ conda install -c schrodinger pymol

-or the free and open source variant with
+or the free and open-source variant with

   $ conda install -c tpeulen pymol-open-source